 The conclusion , line 734 to 738 is not in agreement with the abstract. ‘the two methods agree on detecting a significant step change in rainfall in QLD’.

 The abstract: ‘dramatic tree cover change between 2002 and 2005 did not result in strong statistically significant precipitation changes’.

+Change wording so it is not “dramatic”

 Hence finally the reader is again left without a clear statement whether a rainfall trend is detectable or not.
 I would assume from the data presented in the figures that for the NSW site it’s more likely to detect a step function in rainfall, although as the authors write by themselves the data base with only a few years after the LCC is short and a very dry year 2006 could probably disturb the results.
 The analysis was submitted in 2017.
 Why are only data until 2008 used in this study, could a longer time series provide clearer results?

+Ok, this is a good point.
+It would not be too hard to download the data for the rest of the period and to rerun the analysis.
+Who knows it might show something interesting.
+So I think we should try this

 The QLD site should have constant land surface conditions.
 How fast it the forest regrowing in the NSW site?
 The authors claim a slow regrow, how slow?

+Several years at least.
+Also the QLD site is not constant as there is land clearing, that is the whole point

 I am totally missing any discussion, which physical variables could be responsible for a rainfall change and where to expect such change on a regional scale.
 Land clearing has several effects: surface roughness, albedo, evaporation and possible also on secondary aerosol or aerosol precursors that finally could act as cloud condensation nuclei.
 While effects like albedo have a direct local effect on the initiation of convection, evaporation and secondary aerosol production could affect cloud droplet size distributions on a regional scale downwind of the cleared area.